PRISBteam/Voronoi_PCC_Analyser/README.md

 neper -T -n 32126 -id 2 -statcell vol -statface area -domain "cube(1.0,1.0,1.0)" -morphooptiini "coo:file(delau_seeds.txt)"; \
 neper -V n32126-id2.tess -datacelltrs 0.5  -print DCC_delau_32126
 ```
-All the amounts of k-cwlls in the complex can be taken directly from 'voro_Ncells.txt' file.
+All the amounts of k-cells in the complex can be taken directly from the `voro_Ncells.txt` or `delau_Ncells.txt` files.

 ## Applications of DCCs
 <ol>